iamskdev/mstore.com/docs/implementing-new-views.md

 > **DOCUMENT AUDIT**
 > - **Status:** `Updated`
-> - **Last Reviewed:** 24/08/2025 18:58:34 +05:30
+> - **Last Reviewed:** 2025-12-19 13:00:00 IST
-> - **Reviewer:** Santosh (with Gemini)
+> - **Reviewer:** Santosh
 > - **Purpose:** This document provides a mandatory guide for developers on how to create new pages and views within the "mStore" project, ensuring consistency, performance, and adherence to the established architecture.
-It has been updated to reflect the latest routeManager architecture and best practices.
+Updated to reflect routes.js relocation to routing directory.

 ---